wunderlicht/howmany/README.md

-All the above but goal can be set as defaults in environment variables where the command line arguments take precedence. `HMFILE`, `HMSCENARIOS`, `HMCONFIDENCE`
+All the above but goal can be set as defaults in environment variables where the command line arguments take precedence. `HMFILE`, `HMSCENARIOS`, `HMCONFIDENCE`, `HMAVERAGE`

 ```
 % ./howmany -h
 Usage of ./howmany:
+  -a    short for -average (default true)
+  -average
+        also print estimation based on average done (default true)
   -c float
-        short for -confidence (default 85)
+        short for -confidence
   -confidence float
-        set marker to # of iterations that meets confidence level (default 85)
+        set marker to # of iterations that meets confidence level
   -f string
         short for -file
   -file string